Frank Merrill: Post war

 After the war's end, Merrill served in the Philippines.
 In early 1946 he was assigned to the headquarters of the 6th Army, headquartered at The Presidio Army Post in San Francisco, under General Stilwell.
 In May of the same year, Merrill and Stilwell led two Marine platoons to suppress a prison uprising at Alcatraz Federal Penitentiary in what is known as the Battle of Alcatraz.

 Due to post-war downsizing of the Army, Merrill was reduced in rank to brigadier general on 1 June 1946.
 He retired from the Army in his permanent rank of colonel on 30 June 1948, and was promoted to brigadier general on the retired list the next day.

 After retiring from the Army, Merrill became the New Hampshire Commissioner of Highways.
-In December 1955, he was elected President of the American Association of State Highway and Transportation Officials but died two days later in Fernandina Beach, Florida.
+In December 1955, he was elected President of the American Association of State Highway and Transportation Officials but died of a heart attack two days later in Fernandina Beach, Florida.